OmdenaAI/trieste-italy-long-covid/src/tasks/task-7-descriptive_data_analysis/final LDA attempt/readme.md

 ## 4. LdaModel on Q2 to Q4 data (20,454 tweets)
-   - Create LDAModel on Q2 to Q4 data using hyperparameters of the pretrained model (i.e. LdaModel trained on Q1 data). <br>
+   - Method 1: Create LDAModel on Q2 to Q4 data using hyperparameters of the pretrained model (i.e. LdaModel trained on Q1 data). <br>

    #### Results: **6 themes/topics** discovered by the model.
 They are as follows (LC= long-covid). <br>
   ```